 Students will explore careers in the transportation technology field.
 They will acquire general and technical knowledge and training related to the automobile with laboratory exercises on the electrical, fuel, mechanical, and chassis systems.
 A portion of the course deals with small engine repair.

-REMARKS: Required for Vocational Auto Mechanics.
+REMARKS: Freshmen who have completed Orientation to Technology may enroll.
+Required for Vocational Auto Mechanics.